 What We Do

-The Birth Defects Program helps babies born with birth defects get the right healthcare services.
+The Birth Defects Program helps famiies of babies born with birth defects get the right healthcare services.
 We also track which birth defects are most common in the state over time.